 Where a grievance is raised by the clerk to the council or all employee relations matters are dealt with by the Council’s Staffing Committee all investigations and any grievance meeting will be conducted by the said Committee.
 Any grievance appeal meeting will be conducted by 3 members of the council who do not sit on the Staffing Committee.

-A copy of the Statement of Grievance, a note of the decision taken at the first stage of the procedure, any notice of appeal and appeal decision will be placed on the employee’s/ex-employees personnel file, together with any notes or evidence taken or compiled during the course of the procedure.

-February 2007
+The Council may appoint an independent investigator or adviser where appropriate.

+At any stage of the procedure, the Council and employee may agree to mediation as a means of resolving the grievance.

+The Council will keep written records of the grievance, including:

+▪ The Statement of Grievance; ▪ Notes of meetings; ▪ Investigation findings; ▪ Decisions taken; and ▪ Appeal documentation.

+These records will be retained confidentially in accordance with data protection legislation.

+This procedure will be applied fairly, consistently, and in accordance with the ACAS Code of Practice.